-A WARNING A IMPORTANT INSTRUCTIONS FOR THE SUPER COMPETITION MODELS:
+A WARNING A IMPORTANT INSTRUCTIONS FOR SUPER COMPETITION MODELS:

-- THE ABOVE MODELS WERE DESIGNED AND BUILT FOR ONE PERSON ONLY - NO ADDITIONAL PASSENGER ALLOWED! - WHEN RIDING YOUR MOTORCYCLE, PLEASE BEAR IN MIND THAT OTHER PEOPLE MAY FEEL MOLESTED BY EXCESSIVE NOISE.
+- These models were designed and built for one person only no additional passenger allowed! - WHEN RIDING YOUR MOTORCYCLE, PLEASE BEAR IN MIND THAT OTHER PEOPLE MAY FEEL MOLESTED BY EXCESSIVE NOISE.